 Benazepril may also be used for purposes not listed in this medication guide.

 Do not use if you are pregnant.
-If you become pregnant, stop taking benazepril and tell your doctor right away.
+Stop using benazepril and tell your doctor right away if you become pregnant.

 Before taking this medicine

-Do not take benazepril within 36 hours before or after taking medicine that contains sacubatril (such as Entresto).
+Do not take benazepril within 36 hours before or after taking medicine that contains sacubitril (such as Entresto).

-If you have diabetes, do not use benazepril together with any medication that contains aliskiren (such as Tekturna o Tekamlo).
+If you have diabetes, do not use benazepril together with any medication that contains aliskiren (a blood pressure medicine).

 You may also need to avoid taking benazepril with aliskiren if you have kidney disease.

-Do not use if you are pregnant.
-If you become pregnant, stop taking this medicine and tell your doctor right away.
-Benazepril can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
+Stop using this medicine and tell your doctor right away if you become pregnant.
+Benazepril can cause injury or death to the unborn baby if you use the medicine during your second or third trimester.